cloudmesh/cloudmesh-robot/README.md

 	$ cms robot osx driver

+Now please change your account to be again a standard account.

-After the install you **MUST REBOOT** the machine.
-Without rebooting you will not be able to use the driver.
+Now you **MUST REBOOT** the machine.
+Without rebooting you will not be able to use the USB drivers.

 Once you have successfully installed the drivers and the commands you can look at the manual page of the robot command with